Kenneth Marende: Early life

-Marende was born in Mumboha village, Ebusikhale sub-location, Bunyore, Vihiga County.
+Marende was born in Mumboha village, Bunyore in the formerly North Nyanza District (part of it now forms Vihiga County) of former Western Province.
 He joined Ebusakami Primary School until 1969 when he completed his primary school education.
 He then proceeded to Kakamega High School and sat for his East African Certificate of Education (EACE) in 1972.

 In 1974 he sat for his EAACE – East African Advanced Certificate of Education in Kagumo High School where he had been admitted for his A-Levels.

 In 1975 he was admitted to the University of Nairobi where he pursued an LL.B degree.
 After leaving the UoN in 1978 he enrolled for Post Graduate Diploma Course at the Kenya School of Law, and was admitted to the bar in 1979.

 Legal career

 He started working as a State Counsel in September 1979 and rose through the ranks to the level of Senior State Counsel.
 He left the Government service in 1984 to work with Bryson Inamdar and Bowyer Company Advocates where he was admitted into partnership in 1986 until 1988 when he joined Warender and Company Advocates.

 Kenneth Marende has established himself as a leading lawyer in company law, commercial law, banking and financial services, public sector law, corporate transactions, joint ventures, and labour law.

 In 2012 Marende & Nyaundi Associates – MANCO was founded by partners Kenneth Otiato Marende and Dr. Ken Nyaundi.
 The firm is strategically located in the ACK Garden Annex along first Ngong Avenue.